violetballard/disrupter/rules/optional/size_of_force.md

 ## **Company**
 A Company consists of 2-3 Platoons.
 Each Platoon has its own NCO, fulfilling the same role as a CO in a Platoon Scale game.
 The CO is now the Platoon Commander.
 The orders they give are even broader than those of a Platoon CO.
 This can be a great way to play co-operatively if everyone is experienced running a full platoon themselves.

-This is best suited for a 48"x48" Board or a 48"x60" Board.
+This is best suited for a 48"x48" or larger Board.

 *[streamline] If you like the idea of larger scale play, the [streamline] rules are a great way to do so without getting bogged down in minutiae.*